sguox002/leetcode/contest/contest.md

 a, b are from arr
 a < b
-b - a equals to the minimum absolute difference of any two elements in arr*
+b - a equals to the minimum absolute difference of any two elements in arr</em>

 idea:

-sort the array and find the min diff.
-The neigboring pairs will have the min difference so only need check neighborings to get the answer.
+- sort the array and find the min diff.
+- The neigboring pairs will have the min difference. so only need check neighborings to get the answer.

 ```cpp
     vector<vector<int>> minimumAbsDifference(vector<int>& arr) {